Free with AdmissionDate: Feb 5, 2016 Daily until Feb 6, 2016

-Discover the science of weather—learn about geography, geology, meteorology, and more!
+Explore the fascinating science of weather and geosciences!
+Through activity tables, explore geography, geology, meteorology, and more.

 The annual educational outreach event is hosted in partnership with California University of Pennsylvania's Southwestern Pennsylvania Chapter of the American Meteorological Society.

 There are no times for this event in May